History

 • January 2018

-Subsidiary Nihon Onkyo Engineering Co., Ltd. established a local subsidiary (subsidiary), NOE Asia Pacific Company Limited, in Thailand.
+Subsidiary Nihon Onkyo Engineering Co., Ltd. established a local subsidiary (subsidiary), NOE Asia Pacific Co., Ltd., in Thailand.

 • May 2018